danielwellman/hexagonal_kata_nodejs/README.md

 ### Design Constraints

-For this kata, I set one constraint for myself: Minimal dependency on external packages.
+For this kata, I set some constraints for myself:

+- Minimal dependency on external packages.
 So far this uses `jest` for testing, but no CSV or other libraries.
+- Use Synchronous implementation where possible to focus on the structure of the solution; a future iteration may add support for asynchronous implementation, which is common in JavaScript projects.

 ### Maybe TODOs